auth0/docs/articles/hosted-pages/login/index.md

 ![Login Page](/media/articles/hosted-pages/hlp-lock.png)

-To see the default page name for the login page, see [How to Use Version Control to Manage Your Hosted Pages](/hosted-pages/version-control).
+To find the default page name for the login page, see [How to Use Version Control to Manage Your Hosted Pages](/hosted-pages/version-control).

 ### How Does Universal Login Work